motorcycle destinations

 If you decide to linger in Morehead, you can check out the exhibits at the Kentucky Folk Art Center and even pick up a memento of your visit at the Museum Store.
 Much of your surroundings will be mountain tops and dense forests due to this town being located within Daniel Boone National Forest.

-When you reach Sandy Hook, you can then turn eastward again until you come across the extended fingers of the Yatesville Lake.
-Within close proximity to Louisa, you can explore Yatesville Lake State Park.
+When you reach Sandy Hook, you can then turn eastward again until you come across the extended fingers of Yatesville Lake.
+Within proximity to Louisa, you can explore Yatesville Lake State Park.

 2.4 Cave Run Lake Loop